SumoLogic/sumologictoolbox/readme.md

  it easier to perform common API tasks such as copying sources and generating CSV files from searches.

-This version contains critical updates to the 'collectors' and 'source updates' tab.
-It is highly recommended that you upgrade to this version or later (0.9.1)

-For a description of functionality please see the [wiki](https://github.com/SumoLogic/sumologictoolbox/wiki)
+##For a description of functionality please see the new [wiki](https://github.com/SumoLogic/sumologictoolbox/wiki)

 Recommended Method of Getting and Running Sumotoolbox, download the binaries
 ============================================================================